Aleksandre Chikvaidze: Role of chess in his career and life

 Chikvaidze had a lifelong love affair with chess, so much so, that he often wondered if chess was a hobby of his, or a calling.
 At the age of fifteen, he became champion of the Tbilisi ‘Pioneer Palace,’ a title held the previous two years by his friend and future world chess champion Tigran Petrosian.
 Chess was part of his political and diplomatic career.
 He would conduct simultaneous play tournaments on twenty and more boards, instantly becoming a celebrity in his country of posting.
-Chikvaidze was twice elected president of the Georgian Chess Federation, from 1973-1975 and again from 1992 to 1996.
+Chikvaidze was twice elected president of the Georgian Chess Federation, from 1973 to 1975 and again from 1992 to 1996.

 In 1986, he was elected President of the USSR Chess Federation and served in that position until 1988.
 This was quite an unusual fact, of a Georgian being selected for such a high-visibility position of very high responsibility and national prestige.
 Chikvaidze soon found himself tested precisely in that manner, when he had to manage Team USSR's precarious situation during the 27th International Chess Olympiad in Dubai, which he managed to turn around and have his team snatch victory from the jaws of defeat.

 Don Schultz, former president of the United States Chess Federation made this entry in his scrapbook from those dramatic events: “Alexander Chikvaidze had just recently succeeded Vitaly Sevastyanov as President of USSR Chess Federation.
 He was the highest Soviet official ever to serve in this capacity.
 Back in Moscow his job was Head of the Department of the Central Committee of the Communist Party.
 One of his responsibilities is the appointment of ambassadors and other officials of state.
 Chikvaidze came to Dubai to relax and revel in an expected Soviet Championship.
 When the US team beat the Soviets he viewed the defeat as a personal embarrassment.
 He did not want to be part of the all-time biggest upset of a Soviet chess team.
 He called the Soviet team together and gave them a pep talk.
 Chikvaidze did not limit his involvement to just the Soviet players.
 He apparently gave a pep talk to the Bulgarian team just before their 14th round match with the Americans.
 He warned them against any game throwing to the US team.
 The Soviets, on the other hand, won all their final round games against Poland, and many questioned if the Poles had thrown the match.
 As a result, the Soviet team trailing the Americans by a full points after twelve rounds and by a half point after thirteen rounds won the Olympiad.
 Chikvaidze returned triumphantly to Moscow”.